Danya-Oleksuk/pc-components-shop/README.md

 # PC Components Shop

 **PC Components Shop** is an online store specializing in the sale of PC components, integrated with Stripe payment system and webhook handling.
-The project is built with Django and includes shopping cart functionality, order processing, and pagination support.
+The project is built with Django and includes shopping cart functionality, wishlist, order processing, pagination support, price and category filters.

 ## 🔧 Technologies